Contingent Workers and Alternative Work Arrangements

 Background

 Over the past few decades, employers have increasingly made changes to the structure of their workforce.
 For example, employers have outsourced work previously performed by full-time employees.
-This work has been tasked to independent contractors, leased workers, temporary workers, and part-time or on-call workers.
+This work has been tasked to independent contractors, leased workers, temporary workers, and on-call workers.
 Collectively, these workers are referred to as contingent workers.
-The change is significant because employees are eligible for many rights and benefits that contingent workers are not.

-In recent years, contingent work arrangements have expanded to a new arena: online or mobile platforms that furnish workers to perform tasks for customers.
+In recent years, contingent work arrangements have expanded to include services provided to consumers via online or mobile platforms, such as rides or food delivery.
 This is known as the gig or sharing economy.
 Online gig work can provide earning opportunities for workers of all ages.
-It is useful when people are unable to secure more traditional employment or desire more flexibility.
+This type of work is helpful for people who are unable to secure more traditional employment or desire more flexibility.
 It also aids workers seeking to supplement retirement income or savings.

 Still others have suggested that gig economy companies be given special treatment.
-The companies could be temporarily exempt from complying with employment laws related to worker classification in order for them to develop their business models further.
+Companies could be temporarily exempt from complying with employment laws related to worker classification while they further develop their business models.
 The notion is that strict enforcement of employment laws can impede innovation.
 But providing temporary moratoria or safe harbors circumvents examination of workers’ proper classification.
 This potentially denies some workers the benefits and protections they would be entitled to if they were classified as employees rather than independent contractors.

-Part-time work is important for some workers, particularly those with caregiving responsibilities.
-People who work part-time face two disadvantages.
+Another related issue is part-time work.
+This option is essential for some workers, particularly those with caregiving responsibilities.
+However, people who work part-time face two disadvantages.
 First, they tend to earn less than full-time workers on a per-hour basis, even after accounting for differences in demographic characteristics, industry, and occupation.
-Second, some employers exclude them from employment benefits such as health insurance and retirement savings accounts.
+Second, some employers exclude them from employment benefits, such as health insurance and retirement savings accounts.
 Older workers are more likely to work part-time, and women are more likely to work part-time at all ages.

 CONTINGENT WORKERS AND ALTERNATIVE WORK ARRANGEMENTS: Policy